TheJedis2020/arch_katas_2020/README.md

 ##  The Strategy

 All businesses desire to expand, and do so in a responsible and a community-serving way.
-[Here](./Strategy.md) we outline our stragegy - how we plan to scale and expand our architecture to empower __Farmacy Food__ to achieve its full potential.
+[Here](./Strategy.md) we outline our strategy - how we plan to scale and expand our architecture to empower __Farmacy Food__ to achieve its full potential.

 ## The Architecture